 - Almost 60% of children miss school more than once per year due to severe asthma symptoms.
 Plus, 1 in 3 adults are forced to call in sick at work because of asthma.

 Are you suffering from seasonal asthma?
-Banner Urgent Care’s healthcare team can get you back on track with our asthma treatment.
-Visit any Banner Urgent Care walk-in clinic this spring, and we’ll diagnose your specific symptoms to develop the best possible remedy.
+Urgent Care Extra’s healthcare team can get you back on track with our asthma treatment.
+Visit any Urgent Care Extra walk-in clinic this spring, and we’ll diagnose your specific symptoms to develop the best possible remedy.
 Seasonal asthma is a serious condition; the breathing issues are bad enough, and seasonal changes can make existing problems worse.